reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ### Composite Health Checking with Health Contributors
 Earlier, we added three APIs to our `user signup` application for adding, activating, and fetching users.
 It will be very useful to see the health of the individual APIs by checking specific resources on a per-endpoint basis.
-We will do this with `CompositeHealthIndicators`.
+We will do this with `CompositeHealthContributors`.

 Our `Fetch Users` API depends on the database and the URL shortener service.
 This API can function only if both of these dependencies are available.
 We can do this in a single health indicator as described in the previous section.